 During Jóhanna's career, she has authored two research monographs and coauthored one reference grammar: Case in Icelandic: A Synchronic, Diachronic and Comparative Approach (2001), Productivity: Evidence from Case and Argument Structure in Icelandic (2008), and Nordiska – Våra språk förr och nu [Scandinavian – Our Languages Now and Earlier] (1997).

 Jóhanna is a founding co-editor of the Journal of Historical Linguistics and a founding series editor of Brill’s Studies in Historical Linguistics.
-She has published in several linguistics journals, including Language, Journal of Linguistics, Linguistics, Cognitive Linguistics, Constructions and Frames, Studies in Language, Functions of Language, Morphology, Lingua, STUF: Language Typology and Universals, Diachronica, Transactions of the Philological Society, Language Dynamics and Change, Folia Linguistica Historica, Journal of Indo-European Studies, Journal of Greek Linguistics and Indogermanische Forschungen.
+She has published in several linguistics journals, including Language, Journal of Linguistics, Linguistics, Nordic Journal of Linguistics, Cognitive Linguistics, Constructions and Frames, Studies in Language, Functions of Language, Morphology, Lingua, STUF: Language Typology and Universals, Diachronica, Transactions of the Philological Society, Language Dynamics and Change, Folia Linguistica Historica, Poznan Studies in Contemporary Linguistics, Journal of Indo-European Studies, Journal of Greek Linguistics and Indogermanische Forschungen.

-The research carried out by Jóhanna has hitherto been funded by the Icelandic Research Council (RANNÍS), the Norwegian Research Council (NFR), Bergen Research Foundation (BFS), STINT, the Crawford Foundation, Birgit and Gad Rausing Foundation, as well as by the European Research Council (ERC).
+Jóhanna's research has hitherto been funded by the Icelandic Research Council (RANNÍS), the Norwegian Research Council (NFR), Bergen Research Foundation (BFS), STINT (Sweden), the Crawford Foundation (Sweden), Birgit and Gad Rausing Foundation (Sweden), as well as by the European Research Council (ERC Consolidator Grant).
 Jóhanna is currently directing a research project funded by Ghent University Special Research Fund and codirecting two others, funded by the Research Council of Flanders and by Ghent University Special Research Fund.

 Recently, Jóhanna was awarded an in-residence fellowship at NIAS: The Netherlandic Institute for Advanced Study in the Social Sciences and the Humanities.
-Hence, Jóhanna will be spending a research period at NIAS in Amsterdam in the spring 2020, working on a monograph on the subject properties of non-nominative subjects in the Early Indo-European languages.
+Hence, Jóhanna spent a research period at NIAS in Amsterdam in the spring 2020, working on a monograph on the subject properties of oblique subjects in the Early Germanic languages.